ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

    ```

 <info-box>
-	To use more than one rich text editor build in your application, you will need a [custom build created from source](#using-ckeditor-built-from-source) or a {@link builds/guides/integration/advanced-setup#scenario-3-using-two-different-editors "super build"}.
+	To use more than one rich text editor build in your application, you will need to configure it [from source](#using-ckeditor-from-source) or use a {@link builds/guides/integration/advanced-setup#scenario-3-using-two-different-editors "super build"}.
 </info-box>

 ### `tag-name`